 - Apply rub: Place the standing rib roast on a metal rack with a baking sheet beneath it.
 Liberally apply sea salt and fresh pepper all over the prime rib, including the underside.
 Rub it in with your fingers so it adheres to the meat.
 Season overnight: Set it in the fridge to season overnight, uncovered.
 The roast will absorb the salt, resulting in a juicier prime rib.

-- Bring to room temp: Remove the prime rib from the fridge and set on a roasting rack inserted into a roasting pan.
-Place it fat cap up and insert an oven safe thermometer into the thickest part of the rib roast.
+- Place in a roasting rack: Remove the prime rib from the fridge and set it on a roasting rack inserted into a roasting pan.
+Place it fat cap up and insert an oven-safe thermometer into the thickest part of the rib roast.
 (Note: The salt should have fully absorbed into the prime rib.)
-Set it out for 1 to 2 hours on the counter to help with even cooking.
+Set it out for 1 hour on the counter to help with even cooking.

 - Roast: Position your oven rack to the lower middle of the oven and place the rib roast on top.
 Set the temperature to 250°F (121°C).
 Roast until the internal temperature reaches your desired doneness.
 Remove at 118°F or 48°C for medium rare.
 See Note 2 for complete cooking temperature chart.